lakshya076/code_compiler/README.md

 # Code Compiler

-Online Code Compiler using backend `compiler.arilak.tech`
+Built using Flutter, backend hosted on `compiler.arilak.tech` using python and flask.